adrianjunus/cosmos-flink-streaming-lab/README.md

 - **JSON Schema + Confluent Schema Registry** — message format and contract management
 - **Confluent Cloud** (managed version) — Azure-hosted Kafka and Flink as a service

+Requires an Azure subscription and a Confluent Cloud account.
+New Confluent Cloud organizations get free trial credits that cover the lab easily.
 ---

 ## What this lab demonstrates